Literary-Insights/blog/src/content/blog/Think This, Not That - Dr. Josh Axe.txt-1.md

 - Practicing empathy takes conscious effort but pays off immensely.
 Small acts like making eye contact, remembering names, and asking follow up questions can go a long way in any interaction.

 So in summary, the article discusses how developing empathy through understanding other perspectives builds stronger relationships, teams and society as a whole in a divided world.

- Here is a summary of the article "Your Group Plan" by Rev. H. K. Williams in the "Young People's Service," (Chicago: University of Chicago Press, 1919), 80-81:

-- The article discusses developing a plan for one's group or team.
-It stresses the importance of having a clear vision and goals.

-- Williams advises leaders to think through the specific objectives they want to achieve with their group.
-Goals should be challenging but attainable.

-- Logistics like meeting schedules, locations, and responsibilities need to be mapped out.
-Leaders should assign roles to individuals based on their strengths.

-- Communication is key.
-The plan should be shared clearly with all group members so everyone is on the same page about expectations and how they can contribute.

-- Leaders need to motivate and inspire their group to strive toward goals.
-Check-ins should ensure the plan is on track and gets adjusted if needed.

-- With proper planning and committed involvement from all, Williams believes any group can achieve great things by working as a coordinated team uniting around shared goals.

-In summary, the article provides suggestions for developing an effective group or team plan that establishes clear vision, goals, roles and responsibilities to facilitate success through collaborative effort.

-Josh is an organizational leadership expert and entrepreneur.
-He is the cofounder of Ancient Nutrition, a nutritional supplement company that ranked on the Inc. 5000 fastest growing companies list twice.
-He also founded DrAxe.com, a health and wellness website.

-Additionally, Josh is the founder of Leaders.com, an online platform providing news and information on leadership, business, and wealth.
-He regularly teaches lectures and trainings on topics like leadership, mindset, and self-development.

-Josh has authored several bestselling books on health including Eat Dirt, Keto Diet, and Ancient Remedies.

-In his personal life, Josh resides in Nashville, Tennessee and Dorado, Puerto Rico with his wife Chelsea and their two daughters, Arwyn and Aylin.
-In his free time he enjoys cooking, staying active through swimming and cycling, and spending quality time with his family centered around their faith.